NatCATModeling/R4H2O/manuscript/2_r_basics.md

 - `b`$: Width of the weir [m].
 - `h`$: Measured head at the weir [m].

-The value for `C_d`$ is approximated because it depends on the dimensions of the weir.
+The value for `C_d`$ is approximated because it depends on the dimensions of the weir and the flow conditions.
 Follow [this link](https://www.engineeringexcelspreadsheets.com/tag/kindsvater-carter-formula/) for a detailed discussion on using this formula.
 The photo below shows what such a weir looks like in practice.

 {width: 100%}
 ![Example of a channel with a rectangular weir (Photo: Coliban Water).](resources/session2/weirplate.jpg)

-With this information, enter the first quiz and answer three questions.
+With this information, enter the first exercise and answer three questions.

 {exercise, id: channel, attempts: 10}
 You are processing measurements from a channel operator and need to calculate various flow rates.
 You can use the Kindsvater-Carter formula: